jamesadcock/metis/docs/functions.md

 In summary, the sigmoid function is a smooth, S-shaped function crucial in the early development of neural networks and logistic regression.
 Its ability to model probabilities and its smooth gradient are significant advantages, but it is less used in modern deep learning due to issues like the vanishing gradient problem.

-**Loss Function - Cross entropy loss**
+## Log Loss

-Cross entropy loss, also known as log loss, is a widely used loss function in machine learning and deep learning, particularly for classification problems.
+Log loss also known as cross entropy loss, also known, is a widely used loss function in machine learning and deep learning, particularly for classification problems.
 It measures the performance of a classification model whose output is a probability value between 0 and 1.

 Cross entropy loss increases as the predicted probability diverges from the actual label, making it an effective measure for evaluating the accuracy of a classifier.